 - If a faculty member is on a continuing appointment, account balances carry forward from one fiscal year to the next, up to the amount of one full year's allocation.
 (Thus, the ceiling on a STAR account is twice the current year's allocation.)

 - All purchases made with STAR dollars are the property of Johnson, and should remain at the School unless approved by the Associate Dean for Academic Affairs.

 - A faculty member may elect to allocate any portion of any Summer Support to STAR.
 The advantage is that purchases are paid with pretax dollars.
 This option can be exercised annually but, once decided, is irrevocable.

 - Network connectivity through telephone access via Cornell's EZ-Remote modem service is permissible because it is necessary for any off campus access.
 Road Runner Service, or any of the independent service providers are not normally reimbursable expenses.
-Exceptions for research purposes require approval by the appropriate Associate Dean.
+Exceptions for research purposes require approval by the Associate Dean for Academic Affairs.

 - Research Grants: Some faculty have obtained research grants from the NSF, NIH, and other entities.
 Grants provide overhead to the School, can provide extra summer money to faculty, and can also support unique faculty needs.
 Grants can support purchases of equipment, data, etc. that fall outside typical STAR guidelines.
+Expenses need to be itemized in the grant proposal budget and approved by the grantee and OSP.
 We encourage faculty who have not been seeking grants to consider doing so.
-For assistance in writing grants, please contact Mark Fallon, Grant and Contract Officer, at 255-9817 or firstname.lastname@example.org.
+For assistance in writing grants, please contact the Office of Sponsored Programs and current Johnson contact as listed below.